usnistgov/libbiomeval/README.md

 System Packages
 ---------------
 Some modules require system packages that may not be installed by default on all operating systems.
-Package names are listed below for RHEL/CentOS and macOS (via [MacPorts](https://www.macports.org)).
+Package names are listed below for RHEL/CentOS, macOS (via [MacPorts](https://www.macports.org)), and Ubuntu.
 Other operating systems may use similarly-named packages.

 ### CORE
 | Name         | RHEL/CentOS     | MacPorts                     | Ubuntu       |